 I make small parts from a brass strip 0.5 mm thick and 3 mm wide.
 The lower part is folded back on itself so as to obtain a thickness of 1 mm which will hold it in force in the housing of the bogie.
 The important dimension is the horizontal value of 3 mm.
 Indeed, if this dimension were larger, the part would conflict with the pivot supports.

 The bronze strip is soldered on the short tongue; the latter must then be shortened to the maximum.
 The connection wire will be connected on the long tongue after installation.
 Soldering time must be as short as possible!

 This time, the operation is correct.
 However, there are two minor disadvantages: first, it is necessary to remove the bogie rotational stops (arrows), into which the strips would bump.
 Then, the friction is a little stronger than before.
 But, again, for a short train, this is not a real trouble.

 In total, this installation required three days of work (not full time!), including the study, the taking of dimensions, drawing and etching circuits, assembly and testing… and taking photos !

-Finally, and contrary to what I said on the previous page, I anyway added an individual lighting control to each car.
+Finally, and contrary to what I said on the previous page, I anyway added an individual lighting control to each coach.
 In fact, I gave up because I was starting to lack latching reeds that I could not find in the trade anymore.
-But as I found a mean to make these cheaply, I had no reason to deprive myself, especially since, because I control each car separately, there is no need of an extra contact on the couplings.
+But as I found a mean to make these cheaply, I had no reason to deprive myself, especially since, because I control each coach separately, there is no need of an extra contact on the couplings.

-The principle is very simple: the couplings transmit the voltage rectified on board of the van, and the particular line to each car is supplied from the “train line” by a reed switch.
+The principle is very simple: the couplings transmit the voltage rectified on board of the van, and the particular line to each coach is supplied from the “train line” by a reed switch.
 That’s all!